-Please remember to mention your nationality as SAARC while filling the form, if you are an Indian travelling to Bhutan.
+Please remember to mention your nationality as SAARC while filling the form, if you are an Indian traveling to Bhutan.

 b) Over lands: At the Phuentsholing office, permits are issued for Paro and Thimphu.
-Anything beyond that (Haa valley, Punakha, Samdrup Jongkhar Bhutan etc) will need permit from Thimphu office.
+Anything beyond that (Haa valley, Punakha, Samdrup Jongkhar Bhutan etc) will need a permit from the Thimphu office.

-To enter Bhutan, the permit can be requested from any of these offices:
+To enter Bhutan, a permit can be requested from any of these offices:

 The office is roughly at a distance of 200mtrs from the main gate, on the right hand side (please keep the half-an-hour time difference in mind when you plan your day; Bhutan is ahead of India by half-an-hour).

 The Border: India and Bhutan are divided by a friendly and permeable border.
 Phuentsholling is the Bhutan side of the border-town, while Jaigaon is the Indian side.
 The stark difference in both towns makes it worth the experience.